Danish football league system: Women's league system

-The Danish women's football league system is administered by the Danish Football Association (DBU) in consultation with its special interests body Kvindedivisionsforeningen (KDF), along with its six regional associations.
-The highest level of women's league football in Denmark is the Kvindeligaen followed by the second-highest league Kvinde 1. division, collectively known as the Danmarksturneringen i kvindefodbold (Kvinde-DM) and referred to as divisionerne, organised by the Danish FA and Kvindedivisionsforeningen.
-The Kvindeligaen is considered a semi-professional league, with clubs at the second and third tiers in the Kvinde-DM also being allowed to sign semi-professional player contracts.
-The season culminates with two lowest placed teams of the Kvindeligaen and the four highest placed teams of the Kvinde 1. division competing in a qualification league tournament called Kvalifikationsligaen.
-The two tiers are then followed by the level three Kvindeserien (Kvinde-DS), the lowest nationwide league, but organised by the regional football associations.
-The third level and below are collectively referred to as serierne (or non-league).
-The number of local relegated teams from the second-tier to third-tier determines the number of promotion and relegation spots between the third-tier and below.
-Reserve teams and mother clubs to superstructures playing at a higher level are only allowed to play in the second-tier and below.
-Women's teams of DBU Lolland-Falster participate in DBU Zealand regional league structure, while women's teams of DBU Bornholm participate in the DBU Copenhagen regional leagues.
+The Danish Women's Football League is administered by the Danish Football Association (DBU) in consultation with its special interests body Ligaforbundet (LF), along with its six regional associations.
+A-Liga is the top-tier, followed by second tier B-Liga, and third tier C-Liga, collectively known as the Danish Women's Football Tournament (Danmarksturneringen i kvindefodbold, sometimes abbreviated as Kvinde-DM).
+A-Liga is a semi-professional league, while clubs in the second and third divisions are also allowed to sign semi-professional player contracts.
+The season culminates with two lowest placed teams of the A-Liga and the four highest placed teams of the B-Liga competing in qualification play-offs for a spot in the top-flight.
+Non-league fourth tier Denmark Series Women (Kvindeserien, sometimes abbreviated as Kvinde-DS), the lowest nationwide league, is organised by the regional football associations.
+The number of local relegated teams from the third-tier to fourth-tier determines the number of promotion and relegation spots between the fourth-tier and below.
+Reserve teams and mother clubs to superstructures playing at a higher level are only allowed to play in the third tier and below.
+DBU Lolland-Falster teams participate in the DBU Zealand regional league structure, while DBU Bornholm teams participate in the DBU Copenhagen regional leagues.

-The six levels of women's football in Denmark are structured as follows.
-For each league, its official name in Danish and number of divisions and clubs is given.
-Each division promotes to the league(s) that lie directly above it and relegates to the league(s) that lie directly below it.
+The seven levels of women's football in Denmark are structured as follows.
+Each division promotes to the league(s) directly above it and relegates to the league(s) directly below it.